sirajperson/falcon-cpp-python/README.md

 python3 setup.py develop
 ```

-# How does this compare to other Python bindings of `llama.cpp`?

-I originally wrote this package for my own use with two goals in mind:
+# This Project is a fork of llama-cpp-python

+This project was originally llama-cpp-python and owes an immense thanks to @abetlen.
+This projects goal is to
-- Provide a simple process to install `llama.cpp` and access the full C API in `llama.h` from Python
+- Provide a simple process to install `ggllm.cpp` and access the full C API in `libfalcon.h` from Python
-- Provide a high-level Python API that can be used as a drop-in replacement for the OpenAI API so existing apps can be easily ported to use `llama.cpp`
+- Provide a high-level Python API that can be used as a drop-in replacement for the OpenAI API so existing apps can be easily ported to use `ggllm.cpp`

 Any contributions and changes to this package will be made with these goals in mind.